Mundane-X/HCTD/README.md

 # HCTD
 # A preliminary portion of the code is provided here.
-The full and final version will be released on the Code Ocean platform before September 29, 2025.
+The full final version will be published here no later than September 29, 2025.